A Guide To Online Marketing For Pubs

-This a complete guide to online marketing for pubs and bars.
+This a complete guide to online marketing for pubs.
 Online marketing can be quite daunting and there’s no doubt, there’s a lot to it.
 But with this guide you’ll be able to apply best practices and we’ll also explore some tips and tricks that will give you a competitive advantage over your competition.
 Here’s what we’ll cover:

 – Implement an easy-to-use booking system